Skip to Main Content

 Poster Mounting

 In order to display your poster, either in class or at a conference, you may need to mount it.
 As noted earlier, foam core boards and glue sticks are available at the Boston bookstore for just that purpose.
-Below are two videos detailing how to mount posters on both a flat foam core board and a tri-fold board.
+For detailed instruction on how to mount your posters, please refer to our videos for the two types of boards below.
+(You will need to be logged into an MCPHS email account to access them.):

 Connect with the MCPHS Libraries via Social Media: Instagram